 Figure 2 shows the image sensor architecture.
 The internal sequencer generates the necessary signals for image acquisition.
 The image is stored in the pixel (global shutter) and is then read out sequentially, row-by-row.
-On the pixel output, an analog gain is possible.
+On the pixel output, an analog gain of x1, x1.2, x1.4 and x1.6 is possible.
 The pixel values then passes to a column ADC cell, in which ADC conversion is performed.
 The digital signals are then read out over multiple LVDS channels.
 Each LVDS channel reads out 128 adjacent columns of the array.
 In the Y-direction, rows of interest are selected through a row-decoder which allows a flexible windowing.
 Control registers are foreseen for the programming of the sensor.
 These register parameters are uploaded via a four-wire SPI interface.
 A temperature sensor which can be read out over the SPI interface is also included.